Simon Potter

 So far we have simply reproduced the original plot and stored the

-resulting XML in a node tree called svgdoc
+resulting XML in a node tree called svgdoc.
+In order to

 remove the legend from the plot we first need to select the legend node